errata-ai/vale.sh/content/en/docs/topics/styles/index.md

 `spelling` offers two different ways of ignoring non-dictionary words:

-1. Using *ignore* files: Ignore files are plain-text files that list words to be ignored during spell check (one case-insensitive entry per line) .
-For example,
+- Using plain-text *ignore* files that list words to be ignored during spell check.
+You can name these files anything you'd like and add one case-insensitive entry per line, for example:

    ```text title="ignore.txt"
    destructuring
    transpiler
    ```

-   Here, we're instructing `spelling` to ignore both `[Dd]estructuring` and `[Tt]ranspiler`.
+   Here, `spelling` will ignore both `[Dd]estructuring` and `[Tt]ranspiler`.

-   You can name these files anything you'd like and reference them relative to the active `StylesPath`:
+   In your spelling rule(s), you must reference the *ignore* file(s) relative to the active `StylesPath`:

    ```yaml
    extends: spelling